 IASB Reference: 707.05; 707.05-R(1)

-Fraud, financial improprieties, or irregularities include but are not limited to:
+Fraud, financial improprieties, or fiscal irregularities include but are not limited to:

-If an investigation substantiates the occurrence of a fraudulent activity the superintendent, and/or board president or board vice president if the investigation centers on the superintendent, will issue a report to the board and appropriate personnel.
-If final disposition of the matter and any decision to file or not file a criminal complaint, or to refer the matter to the appropriate law enforcement and/or regulatory agency for independent investigation, will be made in consultation with district legal counsel.
-The results of the investigation will not be disclosed to or discussed with anyone other than those individuals with a legitimate right to know until the results are made public.
+If an investigation substantiates the occurrence of a fraudulent activity, the superintendent and/or board president, or board vice president if the investigation centers on the superintendent, shall issue a report to the board and appropriate personnel.
+The results of the investigation shall not be disclosed to or discussed with anyone other than those individuals with a legitimate right to know until the results are made public.

 Adopted: 5/09